Skip to main content

 Today we're announcing the ability to create class based modules!
 To get started, install

-npm install @sern/[email protected]
+npm install @sern/handler@latest

 Quick List of changes!